awkwardblackcoder/beginner-javascript-notes/3-let.md

 In 2015, ECMAScript 6 introduced the let and const variable. `let` is a JavaScript variable that is very similar to `var`; however, it gives you the luxury of declaring variables in a limited scope.
-The `let` variable is blocked scoped.
+The `let` variable is block scoped.
 A block is code bounded by curly braces {} (Examples of code blocks: If statements, loops, functions, etc.).
 If the `let` variable is declared within those curly braces, it is only available within that block (unlike `var`).

 Like `var`, a variable declared with `let` can be updated within its scope; however, unlike `var`, let cannot be redeclared within the same scope.